pingcap/community/challenge-Programs/performance-challenge.md

 ### Q2: How to give up/change the picked Issue?

-- Give up a Issue: commenting "give-up-challenge" on the picked Issue
+- Give up an Issue: comment "give-up-challenge" on the picked Issue
 - Change an Issue: give up the Issue first, then pick up a new Issue

 ### Q3: How does the previous contributions in the community combine with the Performance Challenge Program?